jennifer-bio/epimuller/README.md

 If you would like to specify color for clade: in --parentHierarchy_name file (of epimuller-draw/drawMuller.py input) add col with name: "color" and hex color value (starting with #) for clades you want to specify.

 ##### Plot and font size
-In the file: scripts/drawMuller.py ; near top of script change value for desired WIDTH, HEIGHT , LEGENDWIDTH (space on right side of plot for labels), MARGIN, or FONTSIZE variables.
+In the file: scripts/drawMuller.py ; near top of script change value for desired WIDTH, HEIGHT, LEGENDWIDTH (space on right side of plot for labels), MARGIN, or FONTSIZE variables.
-Then run with source code in epimuller folder by $python scripts/drawMuller.py [Arugments]
+Then run with source code in epimuller folder by $python3 scripts/drawMuller.py [Arugments]

 ##### Parse GISAID fasta for metadata
 epimuller-parse